My Story

 There was a time in my life when I rejected anything resembling spirituality.
 I simply could not accept the notion that change could come about in the material world through unseen, immaterial causes.
 This was especially true when it came to handling my own problems.
 I was all about self-help and self-improvement.
 In other words, I was all about SELF.
 Looking back, I can see that this philosophy really came from a deep-rooted belief that the world is unsafe and other people are not to be trusted.
 And so, I leaned more and more on my own intellect and understanding.
 What’s the use in believing in things unseen, or expecting them to somehow work out in your favor?
 What evidence is there for a purpose outside of my own?
 Isn’t this just setting myself up to be let down in the long run?
 Yet, the more I tried to rely on my own ability to reason my way through life’s problems, the worse they seemed to get.
 Maybe this strategy of abject self-reliance works for some people, but I am not one of them.
 I have come to learn that when I believe and act as if my life is all about me, I get very sick, emotionally and physically.
 When there is nothing outside of myself to live for, no purpose outside of myself towards which to grow, my soul grows back on itself – it becomes ingrown.
 This type of soul-sickness has been referred to as the “bondage of self” within an “existential vacuum.”
 I craved relief from this bondage, which I got temporarily through drugs and alcohol.
 But, I found that the more these substances do for you, the more they’ll do to you…

 It’s ironic.
 I used to reject the notion of spirituality because I couldn’t understand how something without physical substance could change something in the material world.
 Yet, I seemed to have no problem accepting this possibility in the opposite direction.
 One of the best definitions for addiction I’ve heard is “the attempt to solve a spiritual problem with a material solution.”
 Ultimately, my problem was a spiritual one, because it resided deep within my innermost self, unseen and unseeable.
-Regardless of what I gave lip-service to, this was the only reality I really cared about – my own suffering.
+Regardless of what I gave lip-service to, this was the only reality I really cared about – my own experience of suffering.
 And though it was invisible, I came to learn that my suffering had everything to do with how I saw myself in the world.
 I used to believe that more knowledge meant more power and perhaps more ability to save myself from the experience of myself.
 Yet, considering how abysmally I had been managing my own life, it began to seem like a stretch for me to think that I was (or ever would be) all-knowing or all-powerful.
 Simply put, I realized that I was not God.
 And it was through the realization and acceptance of my own finitude and the limitations of my knowledge that I acquired enough humility to concede the possibility of a Reality beyond what I could perceive or comprehend.
 As I let go of the belief that I had to have all the answers, or that I had to somehow be a finished product, I felt free for the first time.
 As I continue to let go of what I think I know and relax my focus on what I think I see, I occasionally catch a glimpse of the spiritual dimension of existence that I used to scoff at.
 And it’s within that dimension that my life’s purpose reveals itself, as though it has finally come out of hiding.
 That purpose is to live out this spirituality of falling and getting up again, no longer trying to become more than human, but rather, more human…

 My clinical experience